syne-tune/syne-tune/docs/command_line.md

-# SagemakerTune: Using the Command Line Launcher
+# Syne Tune: Using the Command Line Launcher

 ## Running HPO on a Benchmark Problem